Ah, fall. The perfect time to get outside for long walks in the neighborhood, hikes in the hills, and autumn gardening.

 Get a medical ID bracelet or necklace that states your drug allergy.
 Always wear it.

 Know what to do if you have an allergic reaction.
-If your doctor prescribes medication -- like Auvi-Q or Epi-Pen (epinephrine shot) -- for emergencies, make sure you know how to use it.
+If your doctor prescribes medication -- like Auvi-Q or Epi-Pen (epinephrine shots) -- for emergencies, make sure you always carry two with you and know how to use it.

 Questions to Ask Your Doctor